neone4373/cljs_hit_the_ground_running/blog.md

 2. An auto-run auto-compile Specljs service alerting you for your .cljs tests
 3. A repl connection allowing you to interact live with the browser

-Of course I have left the making the test pass up to the reader.
-Once that is done you should be ready to get hacking on an Om.
+I have, left the making the test pass up to the reader.
+Once this is done you should be ready to get hacking on an Om.
 For next steps I would recommend David Nolan's [basic tutorial](https://github.com/swannodette/om/wiki/Basic-Tutorial "Basic Tutorial") to get you started with the Om's core concepts.
 Though it is light table centric, there is plenty to be gained from any development environment.
 The full project source is available here: `https://github.com/neone4373/cljs_hit_the_ground_running`.

 Thanks for reading.